Homemade Lemon & Basil Ricotta

 Zest in half a lemon.

-Season with some salt and black pepper, and then gently fold it all together until the lemon and basil are incorporated.
+Season with some salt and black pepper to taste, and then gently fold it all together until the lemon and basil are incorporated.

 Transfer the ricotta to a container with a tight fitting lid and refrigerate for 2 hours or overnight.